stellaevat/tokenkit/docs/tokenizer_transfer.md

 # or on TPU: examples/llama3_to_qwen2_tokenizer_tpu.sh
 ```

-This will run training to transfer the [Llama3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model to the [Qwen2.5-1.5B](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) tokenizer.
+This will distill the [Llama3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model to the [Qwen2.5-1.5B](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) tokenizer.
 Let's have a look at what it runs:

 ```bash
 # examples/llama3_to_qwen2_tokenizer_gpu.sh